Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Experimental Setup

 \subsubsection{MAML for ADT}

-Meta-training is performed using five stroke classes from $D_{D4}$ while meta-testing is carried out in three distinct scenarios: (i) three stroke classes from $D_{D1}$, (ii) eight stroke classes from $D_{D2}$, and (iii) nine stroke classes from $D_{D3}$.
-The detailed distribution of stroke classes used for meta-training and meta-testing is provided in Table \ref{T_meta_train_ADT}.
-The complete $D_{D4}$ dataset is utilized for meta-training, and 5-minute excerpts from $D_{D1}$, $D_{D2}$, and $D_{D3}$ are used for meta-testing.
+Meta-training is performed using five stroke classes from $D_{D4}$, while meta-testing is conducted across three scenarios involving $D_{D1}$, $D_{D2}$, and $D_{D3}$.
+The specific stroke class distributions and audio durations for both meta-training and testing are summarized in Table~\ref{data_ADT}.
 For evaluation, the model trained during meta-testing is directly tested on the remaining portions of each dataset to compare its performance against the baseline approach.
-The MAML framework follows the same experimental setup as in tabla stroke transcription.
-The state-of-the-art CRNN model from \cite{D7} is also trained and evaluated on the same meta-testing data to ensure a consistent and fair performance comparison.
+The MAML framework follows the same experimental setup as in the tabla stroke transcription.